 We hope that you will engage with the Commission, and read the Interim Report from beginning to end.
-To provide you with a sense of what it contains, here is a summary – but we invite you to read the whole report in English or French.
+To provide you with a sense of what it contains, here is a summary – but we invite you to read the whole report.

 Inclusive education revolves around students – their strengths, challenges and potential as learners.
 Although there are different approaches to inclusive education, they share a common commitment to the participation, learning and success of all students within welcoming and supportive school communities.
 The key components of inclusive education, from funding and specialized supports, to teacher training and interagency collaboration, must be responsive to the diverse academic, social and behavioural needs of students.
 This is a major challenge given the increasing frequency, severity and complexity of student needs.
 When key components of inclusive education fail to keep pace with these changes, gaps emerge between student needs and the capacity of schools to meet them.
 This is where we find ourselves with inclusive education in Nova Scotia today: we have reached a turning point.